 proposal for a sculpture on a traffic circle University of Texas at El Paso

-In the papers, which I have received, I read that there is the probability of the sculpture becoming an icon for the UTEP and surrounding community, and/or El Paso.
-On the page form and movement I write about the similarities between the characteristics of an icon and a those of a sculpture on a traffic circle.
+I read that there is the probability of the sculpture becoming an icon for the UTEP and surrounding community, and/or El Paso.
+Later on I shall talk about the similarities between the characteristics of an icon and a those of a sculpture on a traffic circle.

 Lucien den Arend